inversion-api/inversion-engine/README.md

 * endpoint1.excludePaths=dir1/dir2/hidden/*
 * endpoint2.includePath=something/{collection:[a-z]}/*

-One easy way to restrict the underlying tables exposed by an Api is to use regex path matching on your Endopoint.
+One easy way to restrict the underlying tables exposed by an Api is to use regex codecPath matching on your Endopoint.

 * endpoint3.includesPaths={collection:customers|books|albums}/[{resource:[0-9]}]/{relationship:[a-z]}

-If path params are given names {like_this:regex} then the path value will be added as a name/value pair to the Request params overriding any matching key that may have been supplied by the query string.
+If codecPath params are given names {like_this:regex} then the codecPath value will be added as a name/value pair to the Request params overriding any matching key that may have been supplied by the query string.

 The names "component", "resource", and "relationship" are special.
-If you configure a path match to them, Inversion will use those values when configuring the Request object.
+If you configure a codecPath match to them, Inversion will use those values when configuring the Request object.
-If you don't supply them the parser will assume the pattern .../[endpoint.path]/[collection]/[resource]/[relationship].
+If you don't supply them the parser will assume the pattern .../[endpoint.codecPath]/[collection]/[resource]/[relationship].

 ## Security Model